Pree46/Sonolite/README.md

 **Sonolite** is introduced as an **AI-powered**, **low-cost handheld ultrasound solution** tailored for rural areas.
 It integrates a deep learning model utilizing **R-CNN with a custom ResNet34 backbone** to detect fetal structures like the abdomen, legs, hands, and head.
 The app also provides **trimester-specific dietary recommendations** to support maternal health.

-A user survey conducted among rural public health centers helped shape Sonolite's feature development.
 The solution emphasizes cost reduction, AI assistance, and intuitive usability, making prenatal diagnostics more accessible and efficient in low-resource settings.

 ---